ploomber/doc/examples/shiny-r/connect-shiny-to-postgresql/README.md

 ![](screenshot.png)

 To use the app, fill in the database parameters with the parameters from your PostgreSQL database.
+For more details, check out the blog post [here](https://ploomber.io/blog/shiny-r-connect-psql/).

 NOTE: The data used in this app is not present in this repository, to obtain the data, go to this [link](https://archive.ics.uci.edu/dataset/320/student+performance), download and unzip the data folder.